-Appendix 1: Site allocation connectivity issues/enhancements (Source: NCC Site allocation Development Principles)
+Appendix 1: Site allocation connectivity issues/enhancements

 Area/Site Development Principle extracts Area 1 PA2 Blenheim Lane Public transport links/enhancements may be required as part of any development.
 PA4 Linby Street/Filey Street Opportunities for improved walking and cycling connections through the site and along the River Leen.
 PA7 Hucknall Road/Southglade Road - Southglade Food Park Access to the sites should be made from the existing food park road network.
-PA10 Piccadilly - Former Henry Mellish School Playing Field Design, layout and access should be carefully considered to avoid adverse impacts on existing residential properties.
+PA10 Piccadilly - Former Henry Mellish School Playing Field Design, layout and access should be carefully considered to avoid adverse impacts on existing residential properties and the occupants of the Poor Clare Monastery located to the south of the site.
 Access to the development should be taken from Brooklyn Road or Piccadilly.
 PA11 Stanton Tip - Hempshill Vale Profile of the site requires careful consideration of layout and design via master planning in close collaboration with the council to create a successful new community.
 A transport assessment is required for this site in line with the details set out within Appendix B of the Core Strategy.
 Improved pedestrian and cycle links are required through the site and to NET stop.
 PA12 Highbury Road - Former Henry Mellish School Site Design, layout and access should be carefully considered to avoid adverse impacts on existing residential properties.
-Area 2 PA14 Arnside Road - Former Chronos Richardson Potential for provision of cycle and pedestrian links to link to the River Leen.
+Area 2 PA14 Arnside Road - Former Chronos Richardson Potential for provision of cycle and pedestrian links.
 PA23 Radford Road - Former Basford Gasworks Existing site access points should be utilised where possible.
 Existing riverside cycle route and footpath should be extended through the site to enable access from Radford Road and surrounding residential areas.
 PA22 Western Boulevard Access should be provided to the site from Western Boulevard.
-Opportunities to provide a cycle/pedestrian link through the site from Western Boulevard to the riverside path should be explored - indicative route shown on Policies Map.
-The margins of the site to the north west are subject to Highway Route Improvement Safeguarding (TR2.3) and Highway Planning Line (TR2.14).
+Opportunities to provide a cycle/pedestrian link through the site from Western Boulevard to the riverside path should be explored -